-The Palestinian population in Israel is characterized by higher rates of poverty and unemployment than the Jewish one.
-Palestinian citizens of Israel suffer from many forms of discrimination, including lower governmental expenditure of public funds for educational, health, and social services, and inequalities in economic attainments (Landau 2006; Hammack 2010) According to the National Council for the Child (NCC 2016), during 2015, 30% of all Israeli children were living in poverty – comprising one out of every three children and two out of three Palestinian children.
+The Palestinian population in Israel is characterised by higher rates of poverty and unemployment than the Jewish one.
+Palestinian citizens of Israel suffer from many forms of discrimination, including lower governmental expenditure of public funds for educational, health, and social services, and inequalities in economic attainments (Landau 2006; Hammack 2010).
+According to the National Council for the Child, during 2015, 30% of all Israeli children were living in poverty – comprising one out of every three children and two out of three Palestinian children (NCC 2016).
 Moreover, the total percentage of Palestinian children living under the poverty rate had grown from 53% in 2000 to 66% in 2015.
-The Jerusalem Municipality has the highest percentage of children living in poverty (58.2%).
-During 2016, the NCC report found that two out of three Palestinian children live under the poverty line (66%) (NCC 2017).
-2017 report
+The municipality of Jerusalem has the highest percentage of children living in poverty at 58.2%.
+During 2016, the NCC report found that two out of three or 66% of Palestinian children live under the poverty line (NCC 2017).

 In terms of juvenile delinquency, during 2015, 97.5% of the arrested minors were boys.
 Of these, 41% were Jews and 38.7% were Palestinians.
 A total of 66.9% of the arrests ended in pre-indictment detention.
 The overall number of minors with criminal files dropped from 23,527 in 2005 to 21,211 in 2015.
-The most common offences were offences against public order, bodily harm, and property damage.
-The percentage of Palestinian minors charged for security offences during 2015 was 88% and for assault against human life was 87.7% (NCC 2016).
-These figures show a relative high percentage of Palestinian minors who are involved in delinquent behavior and encounter the juvenile justice system.
+The most common offences were against public order, bodily harm, and property damage.
+The percentage of Palestinian minors charged with security offences during 2015 was 88% and with assault against human life was 87.7% (NCC 2016).
+These figures show a relatively high percentage of Palestinian minors involved in delinquent behaviour and who encounter the juvenile justice system.